MSc-Urban-Environmental-Leeds/GEOG5415M-Programming-for-Spatial-Data-Science/README.md

 # GEOG5415M Programming for Spatial Data Science

+Welcome to GEOG5415!
+Important: **The material for this course is under development and may change in the weeks before a lecture**.
+If you are keen and reading this a long time in advance of a lecture, please keep this in mind.

 All material created & developed by Dr Fran Pontin and Profesor Nick Malleson

 Contact: F.L.Pontin\@leeds.ac.uk, N.S.Malleson@leeds.ac.uk